GauBen/gautier.dev/src/articles/2024-01-03-search-engine-in-a-day/index.md

 }
 ```

-With this index, searching for _javascript_ will return the article `state-of-js` first, but _javascript state_ will return `finite-state-automatons` first.
+With this index, searching for "javascript" will return the article `state-of-js` first, but "javascript state" will return `finite-state-automatons` first.

 This concludes this first part on how the index is built.
 The whole indexer [can be found on GitHub](https://github.com/GauBen/gautier.dev/blob/main/src/index-articles.ts).